SmartGourd/LifegameMobile/README.md

 # Lifegame mobile
+A mobile application for participating in a Race game.
+Allows to play in Connecting or Writing mode to learn pair associations.
+The mobile application uses a web server and comunnicates with it via websockets.
-A mobile application for participating in a Race game Allows to play in Connecting or Writing mode to learn pair associations The game needs to be created in the web application at https://lifegame.site/lobby
+The game needs to be created in the web application at https://zlehcito.cz/lobby.